lsst/pipelines_lsst_io/install/conda.rst

 .. warning::

-   Don't reuse the Miniconda you might have previously obtained from an :doc:`eups distrib <eups-distrib>`\ -based installation.
+   Don't reuse the Miniconda you might have previously obtained from an :doc:`eups distrib <newinstall>`\ -based installation.
    Open a new shell and install Anaconda/Miniconda from scratch.

 Upgrading conda